voelv/intraupdate/README.md

 - Send alerts by email or other communication platforms

 ### Tip
 Create a .bat file and schedule the bat file to update data on a regular basis
+ex: ```cmd /k "cd /d c:\<path to your project>\.venv\Scripts & call .\activate.bat  & cd /d c:\<path to the update file> & python update.py <db>"```

+### Disclaimer
+This is a webscraper.
+If at any point in time Forældre intra changes it's HTML, the code will have to be changed to reflect the new structure.

+### Enjoy
 -- voelv@proton.me